CodeJonesW/Wills_Blog/assets/blog-posts/how-to-improve-seo.md

 Today we are going to use ChatGPT to learn what we can do to increase our website's SEO.
 Seems like a straightforward task but maybe we can unlock some secrets or new ideas by asking a machine to help us.
 The following is a is a gently edited conversation with ChatGPT.

-## What facotrs impact a website's SEO?
+## What factors impact a website's SEO?

 There are many factors that can impact a website's search engine optimization (SEO).
 Here are a few things you can do to improve your website's SEO: